The Santa Clara Women’s Club (old adobe house)

-Update on the Santa Clara real estate market: The realty market in the city of Santa Clara, like the rest of Silicon Valley, is one in which the sellers have a slight upper hand, though it has been recovering from significant softening after the first quarter.
+Update on the Santa Clara real estate market: The realty market in the city of Santa Clara, like the rest of Silicon Valley, is one in which the sellers have the upper hand, though it has been recovering from significant softening after the first quarter.
 What is key for home sellers is to price according to today’s market.
 This article contains the latest updated data and analysis for this market.
 Here are a few points from the monthly single family housing market in the City of Santa Clara: